Proper Shaft Length for Pontoon Boat Trolling Motors

 3. Water conditions

 If you'll mostly be on lakes or rivers that do not have excessive waves, then you can usually get away with a slightly shorter shaft length.
-On larger bodies of water where chop in the water can sometimes be extreme, then a longer shaft length will be required.
+On larger bodies of water or in saltwater where chop in the water can sometimes be extreme, then a longer shaft length will be required.